plus-rkwitt/LatentSDEonHS/README.md

     --sample-tp 0.5 \
     --quantization 0.1
 ```
-Below are the results of **8** runs with different random seeds at `--sample-tp 0.5` which means that 50\% of timepoints at which there are actual measurements are taken as model input:
+Below are the results of **8** runs with different random seeds at `--sample-tp 0.5`, which means that 50\% of timepoints (at which there are actual measurements) are taken as model input:

 |          Run         |     Mean    |   1   |   2   |   3   |   4   |   5   |   6   |   7   |   8   |
 | ---------------------| ----------- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- |